 Plan to visit the Empire Ranch and view the newly interpreted Office (Room 11) in the Empire Ranch House.
 Walter Vail added on the room he used to conduct his business and political affairs about 1878.
 It still houses the Empire Land & Cattle Company safe in which Walter locked his whiskey when he was away from the ranch.
 The Boice family also used this room as an office, and the safe was used to store the company’s books and records.
 The room also contains a record/mailbox cabinet dating to the Vail era.

 The room’s walls and interior woodwork were painted.
 The cabinet was repaired, oiled, and cleaned.
 A donated roll-top desk, rolling desk chair, and old Royal typewriter have been added to the furnishing.
 Reproductions of five framed maps, which illustrate the location of the Empire Ranch and its holdings, including the Total Wreck Mine, are now mounted on the walls.

 Dedicated volunteers have been key to preserving the historic Empire Ranch House and Headquarters.
-Join us for the next Volunteer Day on Saturday, March 2nd from 8am to noon.
+Stay tuned for an announcement of the next scheduled volunteer day.
 To volunteer, please submit a Volunteer Opportunities Form, and we will contact you with more details!